migueltyo/powerbi-adventureworks-report/README.md

 * Modeling a star- and snowflake‑schema in Power BI.
 * Writing DAX measures for revenue, profit margin, target profit, etc.
 * Designing an interactive dashboard (maps, slicers, drill‑through pages).

-## How to explore the project
-Just download the file "AdventureWorks Report.pbix" and open it with PowerBI Desktop.
-Downloading the raw data files is optional.

 ## Key insights I discovered
 1. Calculated KPIs (total revenue, total profit, total orders, and return rate).